-The province-wide Long-Term Care Initiative delivered led by the Divisions of Family Practice was created to improve care and centers around five best practice expectations for LTC physicians.
-Best practice expectations include 24/7 availability and on-site attendance when required, proactive visits to residents and meaningful medication reviews which support a reduction in avoidable transfers from LTC to acute care/emergency departments.
+The province-wide Long-Term Care Initiative led by the Divisions of Family Practice was created to improve care and centers around best practice expectations for LTC physicians including 24/7 availability, on-site attendance when required, proactive visits to residents, and meaningful medication reviews.
+This supports a reduction in avoidable transfers from LTC to acute care/emergency departments.
 When possible, FH Long-Term Care Services collaborates with Divisions to develop and implement quality improvement projects to reduce such visits: a.
-FH LTC Physician services has received funding to develop a Virtual LTC Physician program to provide temporary medical care to unattached residents in LTC (August 2023)

-b.
-Launched a QI collaborative in partnership with the Fraser Northwest Division focused on reasons for ER transfers from LTC and physician education (September 2023)
+FH LTC Physician services has received funding to develop a Virtual LTC Physician program to provide temporary medical care to unattached residents in LTC (August 2023); b.
+Launched a QI collaborative in partnership with the Fraser Northwest Division focused on reasons for ER transfers from LTC and physician education (September 2023).